Giffari17/Devops-Learning/Git/notes.md

 ```
 notes:

-Several Content is based on Pro git book,
+Several Contents are based on Pro git book,
 Thanks for all the contributors of the book

 this guides is performed in linux environment